Cyberes/ha-webcam-intelligence/README.md

    ```
 5. Restart Home Assistant

 The correct provider is chosen based on the model name.
-OpenAI's `o1` is the best but Claude Sonnet is good.
+OpenAI's `o1` and `o3-mini` produce very dry and brief
+reports.
+Claude writes longer and more detailed reports.
+Choose the style you want.

 ### Dashboard Card